-There are numerous languages in the West Slavic family the most notable are Polish and Czech
+There are numerous languages in the West Slavic family, with the most notable being Polish and Czech.

 Czech is spoken by over 10 million people within the Czech Republic.
 It shares a high level of mutual intelligibility with another Western Slavic language called Slovak which has over 5 million speakers, most of which are located in Slovakia.